-Exposure of the group to inherent risks associated with BOT projects along with subdued performance of two of its SPVs: Sadbhav group's exposure in the form of investment and loans & advances to its various SPVs further increased during FY18.
-However, comfort is derived from its portfolio of 11 operational BOT road projects with aggregate length of 3,000 lane km and under-construction road portfolio consisting of HAM projects.
-The under construction HAM projects have equity commitments of around Rs.1,000 crore spread over FY19 - FY21.
-The equity commitments for these HAM projects and shortfall in two operational SPVs are expected to be fulfilled through up-streaming of cash flows from MBCNL and other operational SPVs and cash accrual of SIPL.
-Going forward, SIPL's ability to materialize various fund raising plans in a time bound manner as articulated by its management will be crucial.
+Exposure of the group to inherent risks associated with BOT projects along with subdued performance of two of its SPVs: Sadbhav group's exposure in the form of investment and loans & advances to its various SPVs further increased to 112% of the group's net worth as on March 31, 2018.
+The under construction HAM projects of the group have equity commitments of around Rs.1,000 crore spread over FY20 - FY22.
+The equity commitments for these HAM projects and shortfall in two operational SPVs are expected to be fulfilled through up-streaming of cash flows from MBCNL and other operational SPVs apart from cash accrual of SIPL.
+However, in case of delay in debt syndication of large portion of sanctioned top up loan of MBCNL, reliance on debt guaranteed by SIPL can increase.
+Piramal Housing Finance Ltd has extended sanction of Rs.600 crore based on valuation matrix of under construction HAM with corporate guarantee of SIPL upto COD of respective HAM projects.
+Going forward, SIPL's ability to materialize various long-term fund raising plans to rationalize its debt levels in a time bound manner as articulated by its management will be crucial.

-Challenging environment for the construction industry: The construction sector is facing hurdles in fund raising due to delay in enhancement of working capital limits, delay in financial closure and equity raising plans on account of challenging business environment for the sector and weakened financial health of the banking sector.
+Challenging environment for the construction industry: The construction sector is facing hurdles in fund raising due to delay in enhancement of working capital limits (including non-fund based limits), delay in financial closure and equity raising plans on account of challenging business environment for the sector and weakened financial health of the banking sector.
+Appointed date of some of the HAM projects of SIPL has also been delayed due to challenging scenario.
 The inherent risk involved in the construction industry including aggressive bidding, traffic risk, interest rate risk, volatile commodity prices and delay in project progress due to resistance towards land acquisition and regulatory clearances have collectively affected the credit profile of the developers in the past.